tudelft3d/3dfier/docs/pages/getting-started/installation.md

 ### Release binaries content
 Description of files in the zip file

 All dll files distributed with 3dfier belong to GDAL or other packages used in the GDAL drivers.
+Other depencencies used are statically built within the executable.

 Filename | Package
 ---------|--------